martinSteadD/sem_assessment/use-cases/view-language-data.md

 ### Success End Condition

-User is able to view the data on languages in the world.
+User is able to view the data on languages in the world including;
+- Chinese
+- English
+- Hindi
+- Spanish
+- Arabic
+  (Include percentages of total world population)

 ### Failed End Condition